 While individuals resident in Sweden are subject to tax on worldwide income (with some exceptions as regards income from employment abroad), non-residents are liable to income tax on Swedish-sourced income.

-A non-resident is subject to a final withholding tax of 25 percent on employment income.
+A non-resident is subject to a final withholding tax of 20 percent (as from income year 2014) on employment income.
 Where the stay in Sweden is scheduled for a period of more than six consecutive months the individual will be regarded as resident and normal tax rates for residents will generally apply.

 The official currency of Sweden is the Swedish Krona (SEK).
 Sweden has a decimal currency system with 100 öre making up one Krona (SEK).